Dam release notification service

 Please allow one business day for updates to take effect.

-- details of road closures, inundation flood mapping and information about any evacuation arrangements - your local Council and Local Disaster Management Group
+For information about flood levels, road closures, inundation flood mapping and information about evacuation arrangements - contact your local Council and Local Disaster Management Group.

-- weather forecasts and information on changes in river levels at particular gauge locations - the Bureau of Meteorology
+For information about weather forecasts and river levels - see the Bureau of Meteorology website.

-- emergency services warnings - Police and Queensland Fire and Emergency Services.
+For emergency services warnings - refer to Queensland Police Service (QPS) and Queensland Fire and Emergency Services (QFES).